Netcentric/eslint-config/README.md

 [![semver: semantic-release](https://img.shields.io/badge/semver-semantic--release-blue.svg)](https://github.com/semantic-release/semantic-release)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

+This package provides Cognizant Netcentric's [ESLint](https://eslint.org) configuration as an extensible shared config.

-If Eslint is new to you, you might want to check out [what it does](https://eslint.org/) and [how to configure it](https://eslint.org/docs/latest/use/getting-started).
+If ESLint is new to you, you might want to check out [what it does](https://eslint.org/) and [how to configure it](https://eslint.org/docs/latest/use/getting-started).

 ## Install